raoguchi/dsc106-wi24/tech_support.md

 This will host a local server in our workspace for us to preview our web pages on.
 Click "Install" on the [webpage](https://marketplace.visualstudio.com/items?itemName=ms-vscode.live-server).
 It will redirect to your VSCode; then, click "Install" again to install the extension.

+## Any question?

+The easiest and fastest way to reach our support for technical matters is by posting on [edstem](https://edstem.org/us/courses/51219/discussion/).
+You may also go to OHs.

 <!--